RDC-GMU-Team/raspberrypi-crosscompile/sysroot/README.md

 # Sysroot

 Add your sysroot here.
-Point to this folder in the cmake files
+Point to this folder in cmake for cross compile